 Many of us are masters at insensitivity, obstinacy, foot-in-mouth disease, advanced cluelessness, stirring the pot, and more.
 It’s not that we plan to come home from work, enter the house, and immediately say something idiotic that ruins our wife’s fond “hello” or dinner or the evening or sometimes the entire weekend.
-If you are like me, screwing up seems to take no effort at all; it’s like a talent.
+If you are like me, screwing up seems to take no effort at all; it’s a talent.

-If being consigned to the dog house resonates in any way, then here are 5 simple keys to growing getting out of the dog house:
+We’re all guys, so – let’s face it – we all visit “the dog house” on occasion.
+Getting in there is no mystery; but sometimes we need a little help getting out.
+If being consigned to the dog house resonates in any way, then here are 5 simple keys to getting out of the dog house:

 More than anything, your wife wants to know that you hear her.
 Not hear her, then correct her; not hear her, while doing something else; not hear her, then offer an airtight explanation.
 No, your wife wants you to practice active listening, and she wants to believe that you are enjoying it.

 Appropriate restitution accomplishes a couple of things.
 First, it demonstrates that we know not only that we messed up, but how we messed up.
 If we’re in the dog house because we were insensitive, then flowers with, “Sorry, I was a jerk,” are good.
 If our crime is “not paying attention,” then dinner out and our undivided attention would fit.

-- Don’t sweat the small stuff (being right is very small stuff): Here’s some free advice: Being right is overrated.
+Proving a point never restores a relationship; demonstrating your wife is more important to you than your ego just might.Here’s some free advice: Being right is overrated.
 If you’re in the dog house over a disagreement, proving that you were right all along is never a good move.
 Getting out of the dog house isn’t about justice, it’s about grace.
 Proving a point never restores a relationship; demonstrating your wife is more important to you than your ego just might.

 “I’m sorry we had an argument, but it really wasn’t my fault,” doesn’t work.
 Neither does, “I only forgot our anniversary because my work schedule is overloaded.”
 Accept responsibility for the whole thing.

 We can’t promise any magic, just plain, simple, well-practiced ideas to help us when we need to reestablish communication – or at least crack the door just a little.

 Sound off: How do you get out of the dog house?